Tuition & Financial Aid

-Applicants are reviewed for admission to Marlborough School on a need-blind basis.
-Once the initial admissions review is complete, those candidates deemed admissable who have applied for financial aid are prioritized by the Financial Aid Committee based on the school's enrollment goals.
-A student who demonstrates financial need will receive an acceptance letter only if a financial aid award is offered.
-A qualified student who has applied for aid and is determined to have no demonstrated need will receive an acceptance letter as though they had not applied for aid.
+Candidates who meet the admissions requirements and who have applied for financial aid are prioritized by the Admissions and Financial Aid Committees based on the school's enrollment goals.
+A student who applies for financial aid will receive an acceptance decision only if a financial aid award is offered or if it is determined that she does not qualify for financial aid.

-In addition to the tuition grant, a Marlborough financial aid package includes coverage of most necessary expenses that your child will incur at the School.
-The School covers a percentage of required expenses at the level of the family’s financial aid award.
+A Marlborough financial aid award, which can range from 10-100% of school expenses, covers most necessary expenses that your child will incur as part of the Marlborough experience.
 This includes items such as books, transportation, and athletic participation.
 Our goal is to help parents with expenses, and to enable financial aid recipients to participate fully in school life.

 Marlborough School offers three payment plans: 1) Payment in Full (tuition protection plan is optional), 2) Two Payment Plan (payments due in July and December, tuition protection plan and finance charges apply), and 3) Nine Payment Plan (payments due July through March, tuition protection plan and finance charges apply).